smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/DataLoaderData/DataLoading.md

 ## 2.3 Data Structure

 All RIF data tables are located in the *rif_data* schema.
 They must be located in *rif_data* because SQL Server does not have the concept of a schema search path; the search paths have been hard coded.
-Tables may be located in any tablespace.
+Tables may be located in any tablespace and you may use views which again must be located in the *rif_data* schema.

 The RIF also support views for numerator and denominator tables.
 This allows for considerable flexibility in configuration as: